 Many startups also choose SAFE MFNs with no valuation cap for the first investors, and then later issue a SAFE with better terms to the later investors.
 The changes are called an MFN Amendment Provision.
 Most MFNs have a countdown date or deadline to protect the startup, whether they use a convertible note or a SAFE.

 Service providers, vendors, business partners, and investors often ask for special terms, exclusivity deals, or most favored nation clauses.
 A lawyer can tell you whether you need an arbitration clause, a limitation of liability, non-disclosure agreements, or other measures.

 - Learn about intellectual property laws and compliance regulations for your industry.

 An attorney can help you file a patent if needed before you start selling your product and talking to investors.

 - Sell, merge with another company, or hold an initial public offering or IPO.

 All these processes affect your agreement differently depending on the provisions in your MFN clause.

 If you need help with your most favored nation clause or other parts of your startup agreement, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its website.
 The site has a diverse choice of the nation's best startup attorneys.
 You can easily find a lawyer to help you negotiate or tell you about other aspects of your business.
 Lawyers on UpCounsel come from law schools like Harvard Law and Yale Law.
-They have an average of 14 years of legal experience, and many work with or for companies like Google, Stripe, and Twilio.
+They have an average of 14 years of legal experience, and many work with or for companies like Google, Menlo Ventures, and Airbnb.